mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 - Global admin rights to the Office 365 tenant
 - [AzureAD PowerShell Module](https://www.powershellgallery.com/packages/AzureAD/2.0.2.4)
 - [MicrosoftTeams PowerShell Module](https://www.powershellgallery.com/packages/MicrosoftTeams/1.0.5)

+Don't worry if you don't know what this means.
+Instructions for installing them are provided in the detail instructions below.

 # Importing Students and Teachers